CroppedThrone/PublicAttendanceCheckBot/README.md

 ### /settings_auto_clear_attendances (auto_clear_protocol: Clear all messages, Clear all messages except admins, Only clear attendance messages, Don't clear messages)
 When the user uses "/reset_attendance_list".
 You can automatically clear the attendance text channel when you also reset the attendance list. there are also 4 modes you can use: Clear all messages, Clear all messages except admins, Only clear attendance messages & Don't clear messages.
 The default mode is: "Don't clear messages".

+### /settings_remove_user_onleave (allowsetting: bool)
+When a user leaves the discord group you can set it up so that the bot automatically removes that person from the attendance sheet.
+You can set "allowsetting" to True or False to enable or disable this from happening.
+The default setting is: True.

 ### /settings_rankup_requirement (rank_position: int, attendances_to_reach: int)
 Change the number of attendances needed to reach a rank.
 You can use /rank_list to see every rank and position of it so it easier to modify the rankuprequirement.